-In regards to Cypriot tax, a company is tax resident of Cyprus if its “management and control” is exercised in the Republic.
+From a Cypriot tax perspective, a company is tax resident of Cyprus if its “management and control” is exercised in the Republic of Cyprus.
 Although no other substance requirements are formally imposed, recent international court cases and the global trend of tax jurisdictions demonstrate the necessity to ensure there is no discrepancy between the form and substance of arrangements and the importance of companies being managed and controlled from where they claim to be.
 Cyprus also follows the “substance over form” and “business purpose test” doctrines, which allow the Cyprus tax authorities to re-categorize an artificial or fictitious transaction or structure.
-The Assessment and Collection of Taxes Law, includes a general anti-avoidance rule under which the Commissioner of Income Tax may disregard a structure/transaction (on the grounds that it represents an artificial or fictitious transaction) and assess the person concerned on the proper object of tax.
+The Assessment and Collection of Taxes Law, includes a general anti-avoidance rule under which the Commissioner of Taxation may disregard a structure/transaction (on the grounds that it represents an artificial or fictitious transaction) and assess the person concerned on the proper object of tax.
 The provisions apply to local or international transactions, and to residents and non-residents.

 When analysing substance requirements, the starting point, and by far the most important issue to be considered, is the make-up/composition of the management of the company, which is typically reflected within the Board of Directors.
 The appointment of directors requires thorough planning to ensure that the aforementioned risks are addressed.
 Physical presence of the directors of a company claiming to be a Cyprus tax resident company in the Republic, as well as evidence the major decisions have been taken out from Cyprus, would serve as a safeguard against future challenges.